feat7/event-manager-desktop-app/README.md

 3. Change `API_SERVER` in `app/config.js` if you want to use your own server.
 Installation procedure for server are available at [Server Repo](https://github.com/feat7/event-manager-server)

+5. For development

+* Run `yarn run dev` it will open the development version of desktop app.
+* Hot Reloading in dev mode.

 4. To build app

 * For all platfroms (Linux, Windows, MacOS) run `yarn run package-all`